Solar power in the United Kingdom: Solar PV installed capacity and generation

 Source: DECC – Department of Energy & Climate Change, Statistics – Solar photovoltaics deployment (period from 2010 onward)The table above shows electricity production from solar panels as a percentage of the final consumption of electricity in the UK and not gross supply to the grid.
 These numbers may be updated as the UK government has an average time lag of around 6 months in completing the backlog of officially processing the large number of solar installations.

+Area covered by solar panels

+As of September 2024, around 0.1% of the UK was covered by ground-mounted solar panels, equating to around 52,000 acres.